bfosso/SDATA_bio_Desc/README.md

     1. Taxonomic assignment of Illumina PE reads by exploiting **MetaShot**;
     2. Meta-assembly of unassigned reads;
     3. Taxonomic assignments of the obtained scaffolds.
-The described procedure allows users to replicate the whole procedure or just reproduce one specific step.
+The described method allows users to replicate the whole procedure or just reproduce one specific step.
 The intermediate data are available as a [**Zenodo**]() repository.

 ## Requirements
 ### Tools and packages